Disclosure in alignment with Regulation (EU) 2019/2088

 - Driving sustainable behaviour and therefore holding employees accountable, for actions that may negatively impact business performances and/or sustainability in current or future years;

-- Subjecting Risk Taker incentives to mandatory deferral in the form of phantom shares (the grant represents a right to receive an equivalent cash value on the vesting date based on PATRIZIA AG share price development) to facilitate alignment of interests between staff-members and external investors; and
+- Subjecting Risk Taker incentives to mandatory deferral in the form of phantom shares (the grant represents a right to receive an equivalent cash value on the vesting date based on PATRIZIA SE share price development) to facilitate alignment of interests between staff-members and external investors; and

 - Enabling PATRIZIA to reduce or cancel unvested awards or recover paid compensation in certain situations, such as in the event that the entity in which the relevant employee works suffers a material failure of risk management, or experiences a material deterioration in its financial performance, including in connection with a sustainability risk concerning an investment.